chenweigao/vueblog/docs/blog/Projects/vueblog.md

     git clone https://github.com/chenweigao/vueblog.git
     ```

+    or fork it, and clone form you repo.

 2. install the `yarn`: [https://yarnpkg.com/lang/zh-hans/docs/install/#windows-stable](https://yarnpkg.com/lang/zh-hans/docs/install/#windows-stable)

 3. run the command:

     ```bash
+    yarn
     yarn docs:dev
     ```

+    then you can see the site run at: localhost:8080, you can visit it.

+4. in `docs/.vuepress/config.js`, modify the title to yours, comment out lin 63 - lin 66(or you could register valine and modify the `Comments.vue`'s config)

+5. in `docs/.vuepress/blog`, **delete** all of my post and put your post here(do not delete the directory).

+6. in `docs/.vuepress/blog/Others/resume.md`, replace it by your own resume.

-There, everything is done!
+There, everything about your blog is done!

-You can deploy this site via **Netlify**: This is a [tutorial](https://v1.vuepress.vuejs.org/guide/deploy.html#netlify)
+You can deploy this site via **Netlify**: This is a [tutorial](https://v1.vuepress.vuejs.org/guide/deploy.html#netlify), or you follow this:

-1. create a new repo in GitHub and push the code the this repo
+1. fork this repo, or push your clones repo to your GitHub.

 2. visit [https://app.netlify.com](https://app.netlify.com)